Non-Deictic Time II: Determiners

 I had planned to go back to my parents that following day, you see.

-次~ in Sino-Japanese compounds, read with its ON reading じ, carries the meaning of (その)次の.
-Likewise, it too is not limited to non-deictic time expressions, but those that are created with it are solely used in very formal, business-oriented writing.
+次~ in Sino-Japanese compounds, read with its ON reading じ, carries the meaning of (その)次の and functions grammatically the same way.
+Expressions created with it are seldom used outside of formal, business-oriented writing.

-(They) have next week’s prediction(s) announced with explanations.
+(They) have the predication(s) for the following week announced with explanations.

 Below we detail the implementation of how new students are selected and changes to how this will be carried out moving forward with the next fiscal year.